 These tumors occur most often in infants and toddlers.
 They tend to spread to other parts of the body quickly, and most have already spread by the time they are found, which makes them hard to cure.
 Because these tumors are rare, treatment is often given as part of a clinical trial, and usually includes chemotherapy with several different drugs.

-This is the most common type of kidney cancer in adults, but it also accounts for a small number of kidney tumors in children.
+This is the most common type of kidney cancer in adults, but it also accounts for a small number of kidney cancers in children.
 It’s rare in young children, but it’s actually more common than Wilms tumor in older teens.

-Surgery to remove the kidney is the main treatment for these cancers if it can be done.
+Surgery to remove the kidney (or just the tumor) is the main treatment for these cancers if it can be done.
 The outlook for these cancers depends largely on the extent (stage) of the cancer at the time it’s found, whether it can be removed completely with surgery, and its subtype (based on how the cancer cells look under a microscope).
 If the cancer is too advanced to be removed by surgery, other types of treatment may be needed.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Chintagumpala M, Muscal JA.
 Presentation, diagnosis, and staging of Wilms tumor.
 UpToDate.
 Accessed at www.uptodate.com/contents/presentation-diagnosis-and-staging-of-wilms-tumor on August 15, 2018.

 Fernandez CV, Geller JI, Ehrlich PF, et al. Chapter 29: Renal Tumors.
 In: Pizzo PA, Poplack DG, eds.
 Principles and Practice of Pediatric Oncology.
 7th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2016.